LoneWolfHT/quadeffects/readme.md

 # Quad Effects

-A minetest mod adding Fire, Freezing, Sleeping, and Bleeding effects to players
+A minetest mod adding Fire, Freezing, Stunning, and Bleeding effects to players